jopawi7/OptionCalculator/Backend/Input/inputDocumentation.md

-For the input.json file only the following structure is accepted:
+For the input.json file only the following structure is accepted.
+NEVER remove keys in input.json {
-{
   "type": "call" | "put",
   "exercise_style": "american" | "european" | "asian" | "binary",